 Once rounding Slea Head, the road travels north towards Dún Chaoin/Dunquin where Coumeennoole Strand is now visible from the road.
 The headland which stretches west of this beach is Dunmore Head/An Dún Mór, the westernmost point of mainland Ireland.
 The next parish is Boston.

 Approaching Dún Chaoin, a better view of Inis Tuaisceart is on offer and it’s easy to see why this island is known as The Sleeping Giant and An Fear Marbh (The Dead Man).

-In another couple of miles I reached the village of BallyFerriter/Baile an Fheirtéaraigh, a contender for the most romantic place in Ireland.
-My next stop, Béal Bán beach, was frantic rather than romantic.
+Your next stop should be Béal Bán beach, although on this trip my stop was frantic rather than romantic.
 My teenage car threw a tantrum and not even the efforts of four tourists pushing its muddy rear could get it to start.
 Like any teenager, it inexplicably complied a few minutes later.
 Here’s what my car wanted me to admire whilst on hold for breakdown cover.

 The last urban centre, per say, on the Slea Head Drive is An Feothanach/Feohanagh with the cliffs of Ballydavid/Baile Dháithi west of the village.
 After An Feothanach one may be tempted to return to Dingle via the L5005 but you’d be missing out on Brandon Creek/Cuas an Bhodaigh, the departure point for St. Brendan’s pre-Columbus trip across the Atlantic.